California Accountability Model & School Dashboard

 California’s new accountability and continuous improvement system provides information about how local educational agencies and schools are meeting the needs of California’s diverse student population based on a concise set of measures.

-The NEW California School Dashboard
+Video: The NEW California School Dashboard

 This 4-minute video provides an overview of California's multiple measures accountability system.
 It describes the measures in the Dashboard report and how statewide data are used to determine the performance colors.